RGB-WG/rgb-node/README.md

 The node daemon has the following components:

 - **Broker**, integrating all services and managing their communications;
-- **RPC**: reactor-based thread managing incoming client connections, notifying them about changes to the subscribed information;
+- **Dispatcher**: reactor-based thread managing incoming client RPC connections;
-- ...

-By default, the node exposes a binary RPC API over TCP, which can be exposed as more high-level APIs (HTTP REST, Websocket-based, or JSON-RPC) using special adaptor services.
+- **Contracts reader**, performing read-only ultra-fast access to the contracts and their state;
+- **Contracts writer**, performing operations on contracts which require persistence;
+- **Watcher**, connecting BP Node and monitoring on-chain and mempool events;
+- **Validator**: a worker thread pool, doing consignment validation in background;
+- **AsyncDispatcher**, used in embedded mode (see below).

+All read operations can be performed in parallel;
+the write operation does not block read operations but requires exclusive access to the contract (meaning that all writes to the same contract are performed serially).

-## Building clients
+## Using

 RGB Node can be run in two modes: as a standalone server and as a multithreaded service embedded into some other process.